shawnghu/obsidian-machine-learning/Georgia's paper list.md

 	- One of its contributions is to do the work to generate a new dataset, against which we can measure the performance of "modified fact integration", which basically just tests how thoroughly we believe the modified fact and how badly we perform on "unrelated facts".
 		- As mentioned elsewhere, though, when is a fact unrelated?
 		- Moreover, they are sort of only able to demonstrate this on fairly simple compositions of facts, because they had to generate the dataset programmatically.
+		- Concretely, without critique of the limitations of this dataset:
+			- They take existing datasets T-REx and zsRE, which are benchmarks about simple facts, encoded as (subject, relation, object), which are referred to as "evidences".
+				- These are instantiated in different ways (which they did not specify) to queries that differ superficially: e.g, can be encoded as "What is the continent that Della Pia Glacier is located?" and also "What continent is Della Pia Glacier found on?"
+			- Sometimes they take these facts and edit the object to be a different object in the dataset which is also found with this relation.
+			- Then they just measure the performance on the modified facts, and the performance on the unmodified facts, and these are their only metrics.
 	- They find generally that things work best when they use their method, as opposed to doing something like just training on a mixture of old and new data.
 	- They also find that it works better across a couple of models to constrain the fine-tuning to a subset of the model (typically, a single transformer block).
 Again, they find these things empirically, which I find pretty uncompelling, since I don't know their strategy for picking blocks or how many things they sampled.
 	- Other statistically expected things happen, like if you increase the number of "modified facts", then eventually you need more parameters to be fine-tunable or else there won't be enough model capacity to accommodate them.